Khas195/EyeOfAcca/Documentation/README.md

 Character:

+    The player will accelerate up, on jump, until he reached the jump height for deceleration.
+Then he will start decelerating his velocity up until he reached max Jump Height.
     Decrease Max Velocity when jumpuing: 25 -> 20
     Decrease Max Jump Height: 4 -> 3
     Decrease Jump height point for decelleration: 3 -> 2